 Increasingly, employers have embraced arbitration as a way to curb these costs.
+That’s why more employers now require arbitration of employee claims as a condition of employment.
 But before you have all employees sign arbitration agreements, be sure to consider all the costs.
-You may find that arbitration isn’t the cost-effective strategy you think it is ...
+You may find that arbitration isn’t the cost-effective strategy you think it is.

 The Michigan Arbitration Act (MAA) provides for statutory arbitration and requires arbitration agreements to provide for entry of judgment by a circuit court after the arbitration award is issued.
 If not, arbitration agreements are construed to provide for common-law arbitration.
 In that ca...(register to read more)

 - Worker sends complaint to HR?
 You must respond